eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/docs/guide.md

 To run the setup script:

 1. In the cloned repo folder, run the setup script found at *getting-started\tools\get-toolchain.bat*.
 If the script prompts for elevated access during the installation, enable it.
 1. After the installation, open the console app found at **Windows Start > Visual Studio 2019 > Developer Command Prompt for VS 2019**.
 You must use this console to use the installed programming environment.
-Keep the **Developer Command Prompt** open for use later in the tutorial.
+Keep the **Developer Command Prompt** open to use later.
 1. Run the following code to confirm that CMake version 3.14 or later is installed.

     ```